 It is important to read and understand the entire Technical Procedure publication prior to performing any maintenance, service, repair, or rebuild of this product.
-The information in this publication contains parts lists, safety information, product specifications, features, proper maintenance, service, repair and rebuild instructions for the HTS Suspension for Autocar.
+The information in this publication contains parts lists, safety information, product specifications, features, proper maintenance, service, repair and rebuild instructions for the HTS 210 Suspension for Spartan Chassis, Inc., designed for Type C School Bus Application.